vinayakyadav2709/00101010-Kisanverse/docs/subsidy.md

 ### **Description**
 Deletes a subsidy.
-Admins can mark it as "removed," and providers can mark it as "withdrawn."
+Admins can mark it as "removed," and providers can mark it as "withdrawn." admin can delete approved and pending ones, provider can only do pending ones.

 ### **Who Can Call It**
 - Admins.